Letter IV 'You have hope and the world before you...'

 Students are confused as to who Robert Walton is and why he is writing letters from the far north.
 "Where is the castle and laboratory?
 Where is the thunder and lightning? the grave-robbing?
 We discuss the themes that seem to be present in the early letters: loneliness, isolation, an obsession with gaining new knowledge, and making a name in the annals of exploration and science.

 I also point out the parallels between Walton and the stranger, and the immediate connection Walton feels to Frankenstein.
+If time allows, I develop the parallels further with a T-chart or Venn diagram to help students better recognize the similarities between Walton and Victor.

 Finally, I ask students: 'In what ways are the mariner from 'Rime of the Ancient Mariner' and Frankenstein similar?'
 Students usually point out that both the mariner and Frankenstein feel a compulsion to tell their stories as a warning to others.